 Some development finance institutions are slowly taking steps to change this landscape.
-In December 2017, the World Bank Group announced that it would no longer finance upstream oil and gas investments after 2019.349 The EIB launched a new climate strategy and energy lending policy in November 2019, committing to end "new financing for unabated, fossil fuel energy projects, including gas, from the end of 2021 onwards."350 And, at a November 2020 summit, 450 of the world's public development banks pledged to "consider the range of fossil fuel investments in our portfolios, avoid stranded assets, and work towards applying more stringent investment criteria, such as explicit policies to exit from coal financing,"351 even though shying away from a more forceful commitment to "develop explicit policies to exit from or reduce fossil fuels investments" (including oil and gas) included in an earlier draft.352
+In December 2017, the World Bank Group announced that it would no longer finance upstream oil and gas investments after 2019.342 The EIB launched a new climate strategy and energy lending policy in November 2019, committing to end "new financing for unabated, fossil fuel energy projects, including gas, from the end of 2021 onwards."343 And, at a November 2020 summit, 450 of the world's public development banks pledged to "consider the range of fossil fuel investments in our portfolios, avoid stranded assets, and work towards applying more stringent investment criteria, such as explicit policies to exit from coal financing,"344 even though shying away from a more forceful commitment to "develop explicit policies to exit from or reduce fossil fuels investments" (including oil and gas) included in an earlier draft.345

 The AfDB had already announced in September 2019 that it would no longer finance coal projects (which in practice it had anyway not done since 2015), thus catching up with other MDBs with similar policies, such as the World Bank Group, the European Bank for Reconstruction and Development, and the EIB.
-Though committed to help African countries transition away from oil and gas, the AfDB should also conduct economic and energy analysis with a view to progressively eliminate finance for midstream and downstream fossil fuel projects, 353 which both international and African stakeholders have called on the bank to exclude from its portfolio.
-354 Withdrawing this financing should be gradual so as to enable Africa to benefit from fossil gas infrastructure as a flexibility provider while incentivizing the continent to seize the anticipated cost advantage of storage technologies within the next decade.
+Though committed to help African countries transition away from oil and gas, the AfDB should also conduct economic analysis with a view to progressively eliminate finance for midstream and downstream fossil fuel projects,346 which both international and African stakeholders have called on the bank to exclude from its portfolio.347

-Research shows that the role of development finance institutions in securing concessional finance and de-risking investments increases the likelihood of success of energy projects, particularly in countries that are starting to deploy new technologies.355 These institutions should, therefore, move away from facilitating fossil fuel investment and leverage their strength, instead, to facilitate investments in renewables.
+Research shows that the role of development finance institutions in securing concessional finance and de-risking investments increases the likelihood of success of energy projects, particularly in countries that are starting to deploy new technologies.348 These institutions should, therefore, move away from facilitating fossil fuel investment and leverage their strength, instead, to facilitate investments in renewables.